Campbell Leadership Descriptor

 Dimensions: Critical-thinking, leadership development, and leadership effectiveness

 Time Required: Half-day workshop or either a 1 to 1.5 or 2 to 2.5-hour session

 Facilitator Guide: Order One Guide Per Trainer.

-The Facilitator Guide package offers everything you need to prepare and conduct a leadership workshop.
+The Facilitator Guide is a paper product that offers everything you need to prepare and conduct a leadership workshop.
 This includes instructions for scoring and interpreting the descriptor, a sample of a completed descriptor, a step-by-step facilitator's script, illustrative case studies, a list of recommended books, and more.

 Paper Assessment with Survey 5-Pack: Order One Pack for Up to Five Participants.

 A comprehensive takeaway that includes critical content, worksheets, and forms used during the workshop, as well as additional tools for on-the-job use.

 The foundation for the workshop, the online assessment is administered to participants through the HRDQ Assessment Center.
 A full-color, detailed report is delivered electronically to the facilitator/administrator when complete.